 Subfloor Insulation: Which is Best?

-When it comes to subfloor insulation, you have three choices: fiberglass, open cell, and closed cell.
+When it comes to subfloor insulation, you have three choices: fiberglass, open cell, and closed cell spray foam insulation.
 All insulation is not created equal, so which is best?

 You’ve likely heard that spray foams offer the best R-value per square inch, so it’s easy to assume that both open and closed cell offer the same benefits, but that’s a mistake that can lead to costly consequences.